imranraad07/SE-Emotion-Cause-Replication/Emotion_Classification/README.md

 - Ensure you have the appropriate training data for emotion classification in the CSV format, with one column containing the text data and another column containing the corresponding emotion labels.

 - Ensure that your system has access to a CUDA-enabled GPU if you want to use GPU acceleration for training.
 The script automatically checks for GPU availability and uses it if available.

+# How to run SotA models:

+We have followed the instructions provided by Imran et al. on how they replicated the models [17]: https://anonymous.4open.science/r/SE-Emotion-Study-0141/